ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 1. Fork the repo
 1. Create a resource file for the language you want to translate error messages into.
 1. Translate it (obviously)
+1. Add the new language to the `Supported languages` section of the `README.md` file with a "thanks to you" attribution and link
 1. Open a pull request

 Since I don't speak all languages, I cannot validate those that I don't know (except maybe by using Google Translate), so it's up to you to makes things right! (or PR corrections)